MarioPisaturo/MarioPisaturo/README.md

 ### Hi there 👋

+I am an software engineer, 30 something, specialize in JavaScript, TypeScript and web development.

+Other interests:
+- Electric Guitar 🎸
+- Cycling 🚵
+- Hiking ⛰️
+- Books 📚
+- Education 👨‍🏫
+- Nature 🍂

+I live somewhere in Italy.

+<a rel="me" href="https://webperf.social/@mariopisaturo">Also follow me on Mastodon!</a>

 <!--
 **MarioPisaturo/MarioPisaturo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.